How to use the Mini Media Player card in Home Assistant

 This guide will introduce you to the popular Mini Media Player custom card for the Home Assistant Lovelace dashboard.
 In the following paragraphs, I will be showing you how to install, configure, and customize it.
 As with so many other custom cards for Home Assistant, this custom card does have many customization options, many of which I will cover.

-The Mini Media Player custom card, for Home Assistant’s Lovelace dashboard, is one of the most popular custom components in the Community Store.
-Karl Kihlström is the developer of this popular alternative to the official Media Control Card, though as with most things Home Assistant, the community has been actively contributing to the project.
+The Mini Media Player custom card, for Home Assistant's Lovelace dashboard, is one of the most popular custom components in the Community Store.
+Karl Kihlström develops this popular alternative to the official Media Control Card, though as with most things Home Assistant, the community has been actively contributing to the project.

 How to install the Mini Media Player custom card for Home Assistant

 You can manually install the Mini Media Player custom card, although I do not recommend this approach.
 The far better option is using the Home Assistant Community Store, or HACS for short.
 I won't be detailing the approach in this guide, as the official website has that part covered.
 All you will need is a GitHub account and a bit of patience.
 Once install, adding a custom component is simply a matter of clicking a button.